SysKitTeam/docs-bp/monitoring-and-logging/search-index-path.md

 ---
 ### Issue description

 This check determines whether the search index location is configured to be on the primary drive.
-If the index location is marked as Default, then it is configured to be on the system drive (e.g. C:Program FilesMicrosoft Office Servers15.0DataOffice ServerApplications).
+If the index location is marked as Default, then it is configured to be on the system drive (e.g. C:/Program Files/Microsoft Office Servers/15.0/Data/Office Server/Applications).

 ### Explanation